 This is a case that should be open-and-shut but isn’t.
 Woman is raped by one person, a man is convicted of the crime, DNA tests are done, tests exclude the inmate and match someone else.
+Testing for any legal purpose can be conducted at DNA and Drug Testing Clinics Nationwide – Health Street which could help to absolve someone of a crime.
 The next logical statement is that inmate is released and the District Attorney charges the real perpetrator with the crime.
 However, this doesn’t happen in West Virginia.

 In 2002, Joseph Buffey plead guilty and was convicted for the 2001 rape and robbery of an 83-year old woman, Ms. L. Ms. L had awoke in the early morning of Nov.
 30, 2001 and found a young man in her bedroom.
 The young man then attacked and sexually assaulted the victim several times.
 While the victim could not identify the assailant, she was sure there was only one person.